uber-archive/nodesol-write/README.md

 # uber-nodesol-write

-A queueing Kafka/ZooKeeper client library for Nodejs.
+A queueing Kafka client library for Nodejs.

 Messages will be held in a memory queue if broker is unavailable.

-ccache/f90cache break zookeeper's installation.
-You will need to `CCACHE_DISABLE=1 F90CACHE_DISABLE=1 npm install` or install a different compiler than default apple gcc that works properly with ccache.

 ## Usage